crossplane/docs/content/master/concepts/packages.md

 Specify any other Configurations, Functions or Providers in the
 {{<hover label="cfgMeta" line="7">}}dependsOn{{</hover>}} list.
-Optionally you can require a specific or minimum package version with the
+Optionally, you can require a specific or minimum package version with the
 {{<hover label="cfgMeta" line="9">}}version{{</hover>}} option.

-You may also define a specific or minimum version of Crossplane for this Configuration with the
+You can also define a specific or minimum version of Crossplane for this Configuration with the
 {{<hover label="cfgMeta" line="11">}}crossplane.version{{</hover>}} option.